Convert numbers to words in English and Asian format

 Next

-During the process a space or two get attached in between the words so for the cleanup I use the RegEx as:
+During the process a space or two get attached in between

 Private Function RemoveSpaces(ByVal word As String) As String